ntmedina/vignelli/README.md

 -- Responsive mobile-first grid --

    Fluid, unbreakable, pretty awesome.
-Not a framework, uses only HTML &amp; CSS &lt;3
+   Not a framework, it uses only HTML &amp; CSS &lt;3